thecreation/remark-docs/docs/javascript.md

 ##7.6 Plugin adapter and Data API

-In ``global/js/Plugin.js`` we also provide a simple adapter to registr and organize your 3rd component.
+In `global/js/Plugin.js` we also provide a simple adapter to register and organize your 3rd component.

 The raty  ``obj`` example: